Inferis/Inferis.github.io/content/posts/2015-08-18-sound-debugging.md

 Like I said, it's a very useful technique since it allows you to use another sensory trigger to gather information, which is always a good thing.

-Let's just hope they don't add a `smell` option to that list. 😳
+Let's just hope Apple doesn't add a *smell* action to that list. 😳